November 2016 only: Crossgrade to Studio One 3 Professional for less!

 What’s a Crossgrade, you ask?
 Just show us proof of ownership of a qualifying DAW and we’ll cut a big chunk of the price off of Studio One 3 Professional.
 If you own a DAW from the qualifying list below, you’re entitled to the discount.

 All you need to do is find a local dealer, online dealer, or contact PreSonus with a copy of the UPC code or original purchase receipt for the other DAW in an email to email@example.com.

-Upon approval, you will be issued a coupon code, which you can then use to purchase Studio One Professional for the limited-time Crossgrade price of $249 USD—down $50 from the typical $299 price.
+Upon approval, you will be issued a coupon code, which you can then use to purchase Studio One Professional for the limited-time Crossgrade price of $199 USD—down $100 from the typical $299 price, and even $50 cheaper than the last time we ran a crossgrade discount.
 Kindly allow up to 24 hours for the coupon code to be issued Monday through Friday.
 If requested on a weekend, the request will be handled the following Monday.

 Qualifying DAWs include:

 What are you waiting for?
 Christmas?
 By then this will all be over!